US: A Long 1932 – Or More? - The Globalist

 It would be a mistake to assume journalists will provide an effective line of defense in the United States.
 Perhaps some of them will rise to the occasion.

 But so many editors, producers and publishers seem very eager to go back to business as usual and to work with the administration.
 They are addicted to the ratings and profits they can generate.
-Or, they are merely addicted to being in proximity to power, no matter what.
+Or they are merely addicted to being in proximity to power, no matter what.

 What about the courts?